 Cover refers to areas where fish can hide from predators.
 Many types of structure provide cover, some types better than others.
 Plants and weed-beds can also provide cover and are therefore also an important part of managing a healthy fishery.
 There is a balance that needs to be achieved between too much and too little plant growth and other structure for the cover to contribute to a healthy habitat.

-If your pond is as smooth and clean as a cereal bowl on the bottom, you probably need to consider some enhancements if you want to have the proper habitat for a thriving fishery.
-Adding some structure can be an easy improvement by using manufactured Habitat Structures (https://harriettahills.com/product/fish-habitat-structure-tree/) and sinking them in strategic locations.
+If your pond is as smooth and clean as a cereal bowl on the bottom, you probably need to consider some enhancements if you want to have a thriving fishery.
+Adding some structure can be an easy improvement by using manufactured Habitat Structures and sinking them in strategic locations.
 With a little more elbow grease, you can cut and place trees and brush piles under the waves or add some rock piles if you have the materials and the energy handy.
+If you need some help developing a habitat plan for your pond or lake, give us a call and we will be happy to help.

-Winter ice cover on your pond can make the placement of new structure for your fish much simpler and relatively easy, so don’t miss out on this great winter opportunity.
-As always when venturing onto the ice, make sure that the ice is thick enough for safety before you start.
-If you don’t have one yet, consider adding a life ring and rope pond-side just in case of an emergency. (https://harriettahills.com/product-category/water-safety/)
+Winter ice cover on your pond can make the placement of new structure for your fish much simpler and relatively easy, so don’t miss out on this great winter opportunity!
+As always, when venturing onto the ice, make sure that the ice is thick enough before you start.
+If you don’t have one yet, consider adding a life ring and rope pond-side just in case of an emergency.